Myth busting smart meter problems & issues

-You will have heard about smart meters and the benefits they bring to the environment, Britain’s energy infrastructure, and even your bank account.
+You will have heard about smart meters and the benefits they bring to the environment and Britain’s energy infrastructure.
 But if you do have concerns about getting a smart meter, you’re in the right place.
 Below, we set the record straight on your key concerns:

 - Can you switch supplier with a smart meter?